What is Remedial Massage?

 The holistic aspect comes into play when we look at how the body works as a whole – if one part is experiencing pain or simply isn’t working the way it should, the healthy functioning of your whole being can be affected.
 For example, a person suffering from arthritis of the right hip will have pain in that joint, and may alter their posture and weight-bear more on their left side to try to reduce the pain.
 But changing their posture can lead to muscles and soft tissue in the left leg, hip and even back being held in awkward or unusual positions which can cause further pain – and round it goes in a vicious cycle!

-As well as treating soft-tissue injuries, remedial massage is also a relaxing treatment that can provide relief for tired, stressed muscles in general.
+As well as treating soft-issue injuries, remedial massage is also a relaxing treatment that can provide relief for tired, stressed muscles in general.

 What conditions benefit from Remedial Massage Therapy?